 August 2013 "The Story of the Creative", Opening at Angel Orensanz Foundation for Arts, group show, New York

-April 2013 "One Nite Show", solo show, Soho Photo Gallery, New York.
+April 2013 "One Nite Show", solo and group show, Soho Photo Gallery, New York.

 Key to images - curated by Natalie Burlutskaya: